Mostafa4a3ban/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit : Display the contents list of your current directory 2-bring_me_home:Write a script that changes the working directory to the user’s home directory.
-3-listfiles:Display current directory contents in a long format 4.list of file: Display current directory contents, including hidden files (starting with .).
+3-listfiles:Display current directory contents in a long format 4.list of file: Display ciurrent directory contentsiiii, including hidden files (starting with .).
 Use the long format.